Strong Customer Authentication (SCA)

 Payments between corporations

-Payments made between two corporations can be exempt from SCA.
-But, this is only possible when the payment method is a payment instrument dedicated to make such B2B payments.
+Payments made between two corporations can be exempt from Strong Customer Authentication.
+But, this is only possible when the payment method is a payment instrument dedicated to making such B2B payments.

 5. Merchant Initiated Transaction (For Mastercard only)

 Merchant-initiated transactions (MITs) are transactions that don't directly involve the customer.
 The payment is taken from a saved card with the customer’s prior consent on an arranged date.

 For example, some products have a variable cost based on usage, like energy contracts.
 The first payment, or the first time the card is saved, always needs to be authenticated.
 But the following payments can skip Strong Customer Authentication if marked as a 'Merchant Initiated Transaction'.

 Recurring transactions are only an exemption for Mastercard.
 Visa does not accept this use case as an exemption but sees it as out of the scope of PSD2 and hence out of the scope of Strong Customer Authentication, so authentication will not be required.
 For MITs (CHARGE), CIT (SIGNUP) needs to be performed in advance, with appropriate Strong Customer Authentication, to establish the initial agreement with the cardholder.
 This CIT (SIGNUP)may be a zero-value transaction.